 And you'll enjoy the views indoors and outdoors at Assiniboine Park's Leo Mol Sculpture Garden and the Pavilion Gallery Museum, which exhibits works by prominent Manitoba artists alongside Winnie the Pooh art and artifacts - in case you didn't know, the bear who inspired A.A.
 Milne's Pooh tales is named after Winnipeg.

-The Art Gallery of Southwestern Manitoba is a non-profit public gallery offering art exhibitions of regional, national and international significance
+Free and open to the public, the Art Gallery of Southwestern Manitoba is a non-profit gallery offering art exhibitions of regional, national and international

 An oasis on the prairies, the Boyne River flows through this beautifully treed community.
 Kings Park, located in the centre of town, offers an aquatic centre